metabrainz/picard-docs/source/workflows/workflow_metadata.rst

 .. note::

-   This work flow will likely only partially match the files to a release in each batch processed.
+   This workflow will likely only partially match the files to a release in each batch processed.
 This means that an album may not be fully matched, tagged and renamed until multiple batches have been processed.

 **1. Load the files**